 Indeed, what does St Peter tell us in this first Pentecost Homily?
 He makes three points.

 First of all, he cites the prophet Joel as having foretold the event.
 In so doing, he links the Old and New Testaments.
 The Gospel does not appear out of anywhere, nor is it in a vacuum.
 For centuries God had been preparing this moment, and it has come.

 Secondly, he proclaims that Jesus was sent by God, His countless miracles bearing witness to His divine mission.
 “This Jesus whom God sent to you as Saviour, you rejected Him, you killed Him.
 But God raised Him up on the third day and made Him Lord of all”.
 Here too St Peter quotes the Old Testament, this time a psalm, showing that the resurrection of Jesus had been prophesied all along and has actually now come to pass.

 The third point draws the conclusion.
-You need to repent and be baptised in Jesus’ name for the forgiveness of your sins.
+You need to repent and be baptized in Jesus’ name for the forgiveness of your sins.

 St Peter’s words at the end of his discourse are addressed to every generation, but seem to be spoken to us today with growing vehemence: “Save yourselves from this corrupt generation”.
 If we desire salvation, we must turn our backs on the corrupt world around us, for there are, sad to say, always many souls who refuse the message of Christ crucified and risen, who close themselves to the saving power of the Holy Spirit, and who therefore reject the forgiveness of their sins.
 They go on sinning and are lost.

 And so my dear friends, let us not be among those who resist the Holy Spirit, but rather let us open ourselves wide to His saving grace.
 Let us become drunk, not with the debilitating pleasures of the senses and the world, but with the invigorating presence of God’s Spirit.